Beef Goulash

 Cooking Instructions and Methods:

-Now take the meat out of the pan and sautée the onions in the juice…really slowly (covered).
+Now take the meat out of the pan and sautée the onions in the liquid…also really slowly (covered).
+Add a little water if you need to.
 Add the garlic.
 Cook the onions until they are pretty much gone.
-A slow, bubbling roast.
+A slow, bubbling roast for at least 3 hours.
 You can add a little bit of flour to thicken the sauce if you would like, but don't add much or it will greatly muddle the flavor.

 Return the meat to the pan, add the water, simmer, and then add salt and pepper to taste.
 Serve it up over noodles.
 Garnish with sour cream & parsley.